-- C. The Committee on Student Aid shall consist of The Director of Student Aid, six elected members, and a non-voting member appointed annually by and from the Committee on Undergraduate Policy.
-The Committee shall be concerned with financial aid to students, including undergraduate scholarships, loans, and student employment. - D. The Committee on Student Environment shall consist of the Dean of Students, the Dean of Residence, six elected members, and a non-voting member appointed annually by and from the Committee on Undergraduate Policy.
+- C. The Committee on Student Aid shall consist of The Director of Student Aid, six elected members, and a voting member appointed biennially by and from the Committee on Educational Policy.
+The Committee shall be concerned with financial aid to students, including undergraduate scholarships, loans, and student employment. - D. The Committee on Student Environment shall consist of the Dean of Student Affairs, the Dean of Residence, six elected members, and a voting member appointed biennially by and from the Committee on Educational Policy.
 It shall be concerned with student life, especially with non-academic features which have a direct bearing on the education of the student as a citizen and a member of the Institute community.
-At its discretion, the Committee may invite the participation of representatives of the student body. - E. The Committee on Discipline shall consist of the Dean of Students and six elected members of the Faculty.
+At its discretion, the Committee may invite the participation of representatives of the student body. - E. The Committee on Discipline shall consist of the Dean of Student Affairs, six elected members of the Faculty, and a voting member appointed biennially by and from the Committee on Educational Policy.
 At its discretion the Committee may invite the participation of representatives of the student body.
-The Committee shall consider such cases of alleged misconduct as shall be brought to its attention by the Dean of Students.
+The Committee shall consider such cases of alleged misconduct as shall be brought to its attention by the Dean of Student Affairs.
 An accused student shall be given an opportunity to present himself in person at a meeting of the Committee.
-If the findings of the Committee include a recommendation that a student be required to withdraw from the Institute, the recommendation with the findings shall be reported to the President for approval or disapproval; otherwise, the Committee shall act with power.

-F. The Committee on Admissions shall consist of the Director of Admissions, the Director of Student Aid, the Registrar, six elected members, and a non-voting member appointed annually by and from the Committee on Undergraduate Policy.
+If the findings of the Committee include a recommendation that a student be required to withdraw from the Institute, the recommendation with the findings shall be reported to the President for approval or disapproval; otherwise, the Committee shall act with power. - F. The Committee on Admissions shall consist of the Director of Admissions, the Director of Student Aid, the Registrar, six elected members, and a voting member appointed biennially by and from the Committee on Educational Policy.
 The Committee shall be concerned with policies on admission of all undergraduate students, including college transfers, except in cases of students applying for readmission.